Creating a Swerve Drive Project

 📦 Quick Start: Download Baseline Code

-Need a baseline to get started?
+Need a baseline?
 Download our complete swerve drive project from the workshop code repository.
-This serves as an excellent starting point with all the core swerve functionality already implemented.
-After downloading just change the Team Number in the `.wpilib/wpilib_preferences.json` and import tuner constants.
+All the core swerve functionality is already implemented.
+After downloading, change the team number in `.wpilib/wpilib_preferences.json` and import your tuner constants.

 🚀 CTRE Swerve Project Generator

-CTRE provides a comprehensive swerve drive project generator in Phoenix Tuner X that creates a complete, competition-ready swerve drivetrain implementation.
-This is the recommended starting point for all swerve projects.
+Phoenix Tuner X includes a swerve project generator that creates a complete, competition-ready drivetrain implementation.
+It's the recommended starting point for any swerve project.

 What the Generator Creates: